th3h3d/PyKitchen/README_pyFork.txt

 How to run:
   pyFork can be ran with Python 3 and it needs additionally library "Pandas".

-  Simply run command "python pyFork.py --help" which will guide you.
+  run command "python pyFork.py --help" which will help you.

 Test Types:
   ISINTEGER-0
-    -chech that column has only integer value(s)
+    -check that column has only integer value(s)

   ISNEGATIVEINTEGER-0
-    -chech that column has only negative integer value(s)
+    -check that column has only negative integer value(s)

   ISDOUBLE-0
-    -chech that column has only double(floating) value(s)
+    -check that column has only double(floating) value(s)

   ISNEGATIVEDOUBLE-0
-    -chech that column has only negative double(floating) value(s)
+    -check that column has only negative double(floating) value(s)

   ISNULL-0
-    -chech that column has only null value(s)
+    -check that column has only null value(s)

   ISNOTNULL-0
-    -chech that column has only non-null value(s)
+    -check that column has only non-null value(s)

   ISALPHANUMERIC-0
-    -chech that column has only alphanumeric value(s)
+    -check that column has only alphanumeric value(s)

   ISALPHABETIC-0
-    -chech that column has only alphabetic value(s)
+    -check that column has only alphabetic value(s)

   ISSPACE-0
-    -chech that column has only space value(s)
+    -check that column has only space value(s)

   ISREGEX-1
-    -chech that column has only specific regex value(s) -arg1 should be defined in quotes and also escape character should be used example: "^\\d$"
+    -check that column has only specific regex value(s) -arg1 should be defined in quotes and also escape character should be used example: "^\\d$"

   ISLESSTHAN-1
-    -chech that column has only value(s) less than -arg1-
+    -check that column has only value(s) less than -arg1-

   ISGREATERTHAN-1
-    -chech that column has only value(s) greater than -arg1-
+    -check that column has only value(s) greater than -arg1-

   ISLESSTHANOREQUALSTO-1
-    -chech that column has only value(s) less than -arg1- or equals to -arg1-
+    -check that column has only value(s) less than -arg1- or equals to -arg1-

   ISGREATERTHANOREQUALSTO-1
-    -chech that column has only value(s) greater than -arg1- or equals to -arg1-
+    -check that column has only value(s) greater than -arg1- or equals to -arg1-

   ISINBETWEEN-2
-    -chech that column has only value(s) in between -arg1- and -arg2-
+    -check that column has only value(s) in between -arg1- and -arg2-

   ISINBETWEENOREQUALSTO-2
-    -chech that column has only value(s) in between -arg1- and -arg2- or equals to -arg1- and -arg2-
+    -check that column has only value(s) in between -arg1- and -arg2- or equals to -arg1- and -arg2-

   ISMAXLENGTH-1
-    -chech that column has only max char length -arg1-
+    -check that column has only max char length -arg1-

   ISMINLENGTH-1
-    -chech that column has only min char length -arg1-
+    -check that column has only min char length -arg1-

   ISEXACTLENGTH-1
-    -chech that column has only exact char length -arg1-
+    -check that column has only exact char length -arg1-

   ISLENGTHINBETWEEN-2
-    -chech that column has only char length between -arg1- and -arg1-
+    -check that column has only char length between -arg1- and -arg1-

   ISLENGTHINBETWEENOREQUALSTO-2
-     -chech that column has only char length between -arg1- and -arg1- or equals to -arg1- and -arg1-
+    -check that column has only char length between -arg1- and -arg1- or equals to -arg1- and -arg1-

   ISVALUERANGE-1
-    -chech that column has only defined values range -arg1- -should be defined with quote in parentheses and separeted with pipe symbol example: "(A|B|C)"
+    -check that column has only defined values range -arg1- -arg1 should be defined with quote in parentheses and separeted with pipe symbol example: "(A|B|C)"

   ISUNIQUE-0
-    -chech that column has only unique values
+    -check that column has only unique values

   What does -0, -1, 2 mean?